JoonHyukYang/dropship_project/README.md

 ## How to play

-* clone this project
 * compile dropship_gomoku.py on terminal(MacOS)

-## Features

-* Unique stones
-* boring

 ## Aim

 **First aim**

 * make game operates on terminal by input (x,y)-coordinate
 * print stones

 **Second aim**

-* if we can do, make with GUI
+* GUI

 ## Known Issues

 * If you discover any bugs, feel free to create an issue on GitHub fork and send us a pull request.

 * [Issues List](https://github.com/3people/dropship_project).